hphelion/documentation/bindings.fog.articles.md

 =======

-In addition to the pages of examples we have for the compute, object storage, and other HP Helion Cloud services, we wanted to give you a few additional tips and How-tos to make using your Ruby Fog bindings for HP Helion Cloud even easier.
+In addition to the pages of examples we have for the compute, object storage, and other HP Helion Public Cloud services, we wanted to give you a few additional tips and How-tos to make using your Ruby Fog bindings for HP Helion Public Cloud even easier.
 Take a look at one of the "How to" articles listed below to find out more!

 * [Using authentication caching](/bindings/fog/articles/authcache)